-Selecting a pillow CP mask could pave your way to a better night’s sleep without compromising on CPAP therapy.
+Selecting a CPAP pillow mask could pave your way to a better night’s sleep without compromising on CPAP therapy.
 There exist a wide range of pillow masks that are compatible with any CPAP device and are a lot more comfortable, along with being easier to use.

 The silicone nasal pillows masks come with two prongs designed in a way that they easily fit within the nasal cavity.
 They mimic the anatomical shape of the passage in order to minimize discomfort.

 There is also no need for wearing a bulky, full face mask during sleeping.
 But the best advantage of the nasal pillow masks is that you change your sleeping positions without the wear of dislodging the mask from your face.